 Keep us updated with your accomplishes and successes through: Ongoing Connections Update

 To promote education and research, each Fellow selected an undergraduate student to participate in the experimental studies conducted during the summer.
-The departments of Biochemistry, Internal Medicine, Microbiology, and Molecular Physiology and Biophysics hosted paticipants.
+The departments of Anatomy and Cell Biology, Biochemistry, Microbiology, and Radiation Oncology hosted paticipants.

 The program includes many exciting activities, beginning with orientation in late May.
 During the summer, there are programs of weekly seminars or panel discussions, closing with the Research Symposium in August.
 In the fall, in collaboration with the Biosciences Program, we host a Biomedical Pre-Graduate School Conference, timed to coincide with the Pre-Medical School Conference.
 To our mutual benefit, alumni Faculty Fellows continue to participate in these events, building stronger intercollegiate ties among primarily undergraduate institutions in Iowa.

-In 2013, with support from the Office of the Provost, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
-Ten awards were made - half for the use of the Central Microscopy Research Facility and half for the DNA Facility for sequencing.
-Students prepared samples and participated in the analysis of results - gaining a perspective for the nature of true research, where the answers are not known in advance.
+In 2014, with support from the Office of the Provost, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
+Eight awards were made for the use of the Central Microscopy Research Facility, Genomics for sequencing, Nuclear Medical Resonance Facility and the High Resolution Mass Spectrometry Facility.
+Students will participate in sample preparation and the analysis of results - gaining a perspective for the nature of true research, where the answers are not known in advance.

 We thank all of the individuals who applied to the FUTURE in Biomedicine℠ Program and appreciate the commitment of their academic colleagues who nominated them.
 We look forward to the coming year bringing new opportunities to foster scientific and educational interactions among academic institutions throughout Iowa.